 Implementation tips:

-• Install dimmer switches on overhead lights to adjust ambiance for different times of day
+• Install dimmer switches on overhead lights to adjust the ambience for different times of day

 • Ensure kitchens have bright task lighting for cooking (300+ lumens)